Wool Work of Sail Assisted 4 Masted British Steamship

 white border on the foremast truck was authorized for use in 1823 to call for a ship’s pilot and was known as a Pilot Jack.

-The flag on the mainmast truck is generally the “house” flag which signifies the owner of the vessel.
+The flag on the mainmast truck is generally the “house” flag, which signifies the vessel’s owner.
 It is usually in the

 shape of a rectangle or a swallowtail pennant.
 The flags shown are pennant style.
 The shape of the flag on the third mast

-staff at the stern shows the vessel’s nationality as British and dates from 1801.
+staff at the stern shows the vessel’s British nationality, dating from 1801.

 CONDITION: The woolie is in excellent condition.
 There

-The small pilot boat shows a small imperfection on its mainsail.
+The small pilot boat shows a slight imperfection on its mainsail.

 A SIMPLE CHECKLIST FOR BUYING WOOLIES

-most important consideration.
-Are the threads intact, are they stretched, water-stained, moth-eaten, etc.?
+a most important consideration.
+Are the threads intact, stretched, water-stained, moth-eaten, etc.?
 Expect to see some

-may be the sign of a recently made piece, but it also could be that of one that was stored away or out of the sunlight which
+may be the sign of a recently made piece, but it also could be that of one stored away or out of the sunlight, which

 would be a good thing.
 The complexity of design: Woolies

-that have more than a simple profile of a ship are more valuable.
+with more than a simple ship profile are more valuable.
 Some have land in the background, the name of the vessel,

 various flags flying, crests, or other embellishments that add value.
 Design: Some sailors had a